RacleRay/LearingBetterGitRepos/README.md

 2. [jax](https://github.com/google/jax)：Composable transformations of Python+NumPy programs: differentiate, vectorize, JIT to GPU/TPU
 3. **[PyCandle](https://github.com/johnny-richards/PyCandle)**：A numpy and cpu based neural network tool.
 For those who intend to learn more about the details of how a neural network works.
 4. 【\**】**[einops](https://github.com/arogozhnikov/einops)**：Deep learning operations reinvented (for pytorch, tensorflow, chainer, gluon and others)。还在为tensor维度变化操作的语法发愁吗？试试这个说人话的package
+5. [tinygrad](https://github.com/geohot/tinygrad)：You like pytorch?
+You like micrograd?
+You love tinygrad! ❤️
+6. [MatrixSlow](https://github.com/zackchen/MatrixSlow)：A simple deep learning framework in pure python for purpose of learning in DL

 #### Tensorflow